-The National View section of the NHQR/NHDR integrated Web site provides an overview of performance across NHQR/NHDR measures.
+The National View section of the NHQR/NHDR integrated website provides an overview of performance across NHQR/NHDR measures.
 This perspective shows areas of strengths and weaknesses at a glance.
 There are two types of comparative information provided in this section—

-- Comparison to “achievable benchmarks”for current data
+- Comparison with “achievable benchmarks” for current data

 - Trends over time